ene-h/Ken3S/src/site/notes/Matchups/Yang.md

 - Sometimes you just have to reversal
 - Watch out for walk up low forward when you expect dive kick
 - Stand forward is sometimes good as anti air
+- Watch out for dive kick cross-up in the corner (mostly on your wake-up)

 > [!danger]- Raw Shippu punish
 > - Far fierce